 Temper thick glass up to 19 mm

-The Axial Blower has been developed for Glaston tempering furnaces to provide energy savings in tempering thick glass up to 19 mm.
+The Axial Blower has been developed for Glaston tempering furnaces to provide energy savings when tempering thick glass up to 19 mm.

-Using the axial blower for thick glass tempering reduces the running hours and thus service work needed to maintain the centrifugal blowers.
+Using the Axial Blower for thick glass tempering reduces the running hours and thus the service work needed to maintain the centrifugal blowers.